ninenines/cowboy/guide/rest_principles.md

 -----------------

 REST is a *client-server* architecture.
 The client and the server both have a different set of concerns.
-The client cares about how it will display information to the user.
-The server cares about how to store that information and how to make it available to users efficiently.
+The server stores and/or manipulates information and makes it available to the user in an efficient manner.
+The client takes that information and displays it to the user and/or use it to perform subsequent requests for information.
 This separation of concerns allows both the client and the server to evolve independently as it only requires that the interface stays the same.

 REST is *stateless*.
 That means the communication between the client and the server always contains all the information needed